vdhicts/cyberfusion-cluster-api-client/README.md

 ## Usage

-This package is just an easy client for using the UptimeRobot API.
-Please refer to the API documentation for more information about the requests.
+This package is just an easy client for using the Cyberfusion Cluster API.
+Please refer to the [API documentation](https://cluster-api.cyberfusion.nl/) for more information about the requests.

 ### Getting started